-Monday, January 10 First day of class

-Monday, January 17 Martin Luther King Jr.'s Birthday (No class)

-Friday, January 28 Last day to drop without a W grade

-Monday, January 31 Last day to file a final exam conflict form

-Monday, February 21 President's Day (No class)

-February 26-March 6 Spring Break

-Friday, April 1 Last day to drop with a W grade

-Monday, April 18 Patriot's Day (No class)

-Wednesday, April 20 Last day of class

-Thursday, April 21 Reading day

-April 22-29 Final exam period
+Monday, January 6 First day of class Monday, January 20 Martin Luther King Jr.'s Birthday (No class) Monday, January 27 Last day to drop without a W grade Tuesday, January 28 Last day to file a final exam conflict form Monday, February 17 President's Day (No class) March 1-9 Spring Break Tuesday, April 1 Last day to drop with a W grade Tuesday, April 15 Last day of class Wednesday, April 16 Reading day April 17-25 Final exam period

 MATH 1251 is the first semester of the two semester Calculus, Differential Equations, and Linear Algebra Sequence for Biology Majors.
 The course will roughly cover the first four or five chapters of the text as a (re)introduction to differential calculus, in order to get quickly into Differential Equations commonly used by biologists, which form the main body of the course.
 We cover methods to solve these equations and to obtain solutions from actual laboratory data.
 A considerable amount of material not in the book will be covered.
-There just is no book yet doing what we want to do at the level we need.
+There is no book yet doing what we want to do at the level we need.
 Goldstein et al is mainly there as a security blanket.
 Nonetheless, reading the sections we do cover - whether I mention it or not - is an excellent idea!

 Prerequisites: YOU MUST KNOW HIGH SCHOOL ALGEBRA COLD!
-If you are weak in this area, you'll be better off in MATH 1241 (Calculus 1).
-If you have had no calculus at all and feel unsure about your math skills, you'll be better off in MATH 1120.
-I suggest reviewing Chapter 0 from the textbook.
+If you are weak in this area, you'll be better off in MATH 1120.
+If you have had no calculus at all and feel unsure about your math skills, you'll be better off in MATH 1241 (Calculus 1).
+I suggest reviewing Chapter o from the textbook.

-Quizzes: There will be one quiz each week, generally on Thursdays, taking 15 minutes.
+- Quizzes: There will be one quiz each week, generally on Thursdays, taking 15 minutes.
 There will be no make-ups.
 For University-excused absences (check your handbook) the missed quiz will not count against you.
-In that case you should notify me as soon as possible that you will miss the quiz.

-- Homework: Homework will be assigned in nearly every class, and collected one week later.
-Homework is graded for completion, not correctness.
-It's important to keep up with homework, but your grade is primarily based on the quizzes and the final. - Class participation: If I notice you asking or answering questions, I'll make a note.
+In that case you should notify me as soon as possible that you will miss the quiz. - Homework: Homework will be assigned in nearly every class.
+You are responsible for having done the problems at the end of the section discussed in the last class, even if I don't specifically assign them.
+Discussion of the homework will form the first part of the class. - Class participation: If I notice you asking or answering questions, I'll make a note.
 Participating a lot can help your grade, but you can get a good grade without participating at all.
 Don't feel bad about coming in late; just try not to disrupt the class.
 If for some reason you must leave early, please see me before class.
 No other early departures will be tolerated with the exception of severe medical problems.
 All cell phones must be turned off!